cseligman.com

 (2) Their orbits are almost circular, and they are relatively evenly spaced.

 Neither of these "regularities" is required by the laws of physics, or even the Laws of Planetary Motion proposed by Kepler, and verified and modified by Newton.
-For cometary orbits, the orbits can be of any elliptical shape, orientation, or size, and even for asteroids, although the orbits all go around the Sun in the same direction, they are neither evenly spaced, nor particularly circular, and the orbital planes can vary by as much as 60 degrees.
-As a result, we can't explain these regularities by simply saying that that is how things are supposed to be.
+For cometary orbits the orbits can be of any elliptical shape, orientation or size, and even for asteroids, although the orbits all go around the Sun in the same direction, they are neither evenly spaced nor particularly circular, and the orbital planes can vary by as much as 60 degrees.
+As a result, we can't explain the orbital regularities of the planets by simply saying that is how things are supposed to be.
 Instead, we need some kind of explanation based on special factors involving the way that they were formed, or have developed since they were formed.

 The Rotation of the Solar Nebula

-We explain the first regularity by presuming that the planets formed out of a rotating disk of gas and dust, called the Solar Nebula, which surrounded the forming Sun, 4.5 billion years ago.
-In the discussion of the origin of the solar system, it was pointed out that if the Sun formed out a cloud of interstellar gas and dust, as the materials of the cloud contracted towards the center, either under their own gravity, or some external force, there would be a tendency for any rotational motion of the cloud, no matter how small, to become amplified, as things got closer and closer to the axis of rotation, in the same way that an ice skater who is spinning, if they pull their arms in closer to their axis of rotation, spins faster and faster and faster.
-This would lead, in the case of the Solar Nebula, to a gradual flattening of the cloud, so that it became a roughly circular disk, rotating around the forming Sun in the same direction that the Sun itself was rotating.
-The planets, if they built up from materials inside such a rotating disk, would of course have the same initial motion as the disk itself, and as a result, would all be going around the Sun in the same direction, and in nearly the same orbital plane.
+We explain the first regularity by presuming that the planets formed out of a rotating disk of gas and dust called the Solar Nebula, which surrounded the forming Sun 4.5 billion years ago.
+In the discussion of the origin of the solar system, it was pointed out that if the Sun formed out a cloud of interstellar gas and dust, as the materials of the cloud contracted towards the center, either under their own gravity or some external force, there would be a tendency for any rotational motion of the cloud, no matter how small, to become amplified as things got closer and closer to the axis of rotation, in the same way that an ice skater who is spinning, if they pull their arms in closer to their axis of rotation, spins faster.
+This would lead, in the case of the Solar Nebula to a gradual flattening of the cloud, so that it became a roughly circular disk, rotating around the forming Sun in the same direction that the Sun itself was rotating.
+The planets, if they built up from materials inside such a rotating disk, would of course have the same initial motion as the disk itself, and as a result would all be going around the Sun in the same direction and in nearly the same orbital plane.

 The Shape and Spacing of Planetary Orbits

-The nearly circular shape, and relatively even spacing of the planetary orbits are related to gravitational interactions between the planets, during the latter stages of their formation, and shortly thereafter.
-There is a tendency for orbits which have commensurate orbital periods (that is, orbital periods which have a common measure, or have a ratio close to the ratio of two small whole numbers) to be more stable, when dealing with individual objects, than orbits which are not more or less commensurate.
-If the planetary orbits were less circular, and less evenly spaced, when they lap each other (or, more accurately, when one with a smaller orbit laps one with a larger orbit), they might be unusually close together, and have a relatively large gravitational interaction.
+The nearly circular shape and relatively even spacing of the planetary orbits are related to gravitational interactions between the planets during the latter stages of their formation, and shortly thereafter.
+There is a tendency for orbits which have commensurate orbital periods (that is, orbital periods which have a common measure, meaning a ratio close to the ratio of two small whole numbers) to be more stable, when dealing with individual objects, than orbits which are not more or less commensurate.
+If the planetary orbits were less circular and less evenly spaced, when they lap each other (or more accurately, when one with a smaller orbit laps one with a larger orbit) they might be unusually close together, and have a relatively large gravitational interaction.